rltvty2/wli/README.txt

 Running under Windows:

-Download ulli-windows-v090145.zip, right click on the .bat, and then run the program as administrator.
+Download ulli-windows-v090146.zip, right click on the .bat, and then run the program as administrator.

+Alternatively you can turn off smart app control under windows security, and then simply double click on the .bat to run the program.

 You may have to disable bitlocker/decrypt your hard drive to use this software.